UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

   * Queries all Tags, but only requests the data Cached in the Tag Manager so it may not be the latest.
 * Ping All Tags
   * Request all Tags to report back their latest data, so only run when necessary since it will use Tag battery power.
+* Delete All Tags
+  * Delete all Tags in the ISY associated with this Tag Manager.
+Currently due to a bug in PG3 you must restart the nodeserver to add them back.
 * Reboot Tag Manager
   * Only works with newer Tag Managers which are greater than version 6.
 * Discover